 The second step you’ll want to take when writing a business plan for your startup is to add your company overview.
 In as much as this is similar to step 1, the company overview is a top-level look into the structure of your business and what you do.

 When writing your company overview follows this process:

-- What does your business do: State what your company overview with a few sentences describing what your business does?
+- What does your business do: State your company overview with a few sentences describing what your business does.
 See this part as your elevator pitch in writing.

-- Marketplace of your business: The next thing is to explain the nature of your industry and marketplace that you’re business services.
+- The marketplace of your business: The next thing is to explain the nature of your industry and the marketplace that you’re business services.
 Where do you fit in?
 What is the need that your business is specifically serving, and how do you meet that need?
-Be advice to keep your explanation of your marketplace offering should be brief and concise.
+Be advised to keep your explanation of your marketplace offering should be brief and concise.